jvelezmagic/jvelezmagic/content/_index.md

 action_link: /about
 action_type: text
 description: |
-  I am a Genomic Scientist.
   I love analyzing and visualizing data to improve our understanding of what is around us.
 Besides, I am fascinated by software development, and I hope to contribute valuable packages to the scientific community one day.
 I am known for being a passionate, curious